Growing the business is “raison d’etre” (the reason for being) for just about every tech start-up and many SMEs.

 - Persuading those already active in your market to spend more and/or more often

-- While it enables your company to grow, this pathway requires you to be vigilient in “listening” ie understanding where things are at in your industries/markets and staying ahead of the trends
+- While it enables your company to grow, this pathway requires you to be vigilant in “listening” ie understanding where things are at in your industries/markets and staying ahead of small business trends.

 - Growth through overall market growth doesn’t need to be a passive strategy.
 Cooperate with your competitors to gain mutual growth.
 Engage with industry bodies such as chambers of commerce as well as advocacy and lobby groups funded by your industry